gabraganca/IAU307_massive_stars/README.md

 **Acknowledgements:**
-We acknowledge financial support of National Science Foundations, Coordenação de Aperfeiçoamento de Pessoal de Nível Superior and the International Astronomomic Union.
+We acknowledge financial support of National Science Foundation, Coordenação de Aperfeiçoamento de Pessoal de Nível Superior and the International Astronomomic Union.
 This research has made use of the SIMBAD database, operated at CDS, Strasbourg, France and of Astropy, a community-developed core Python package for Astronomy (Astropy Collaboration, 2013).